 - 1. A personnel file will be maintained by the Personnel Officer for each employee of Curry County. - a.
 This personnel file, and the information contained therein, is the official employment record of each individual employee. - b.
 No information of any kind shall be deemed official or usable on behalf of or against any employee unless it has been received by the Personnel Officer and included as part of the employee's official personnel file. - c.
-Appointing authorities will promptly forward all appropriate documents of a personnel nature to the Personnel Officer for inclusion into the employee's file. - d.
-Appointing authorities may retain photocopies as a matter of convenience. - 2.
-Appointing authorities who choose to maintain files of convenience within their department, should merge such files with the employee's official personnel file maintained by the Personnel Officer not later than thirty (30) days following the termination or discharge of any employee. - 3.
+Appointing Authorities will promptly forward all appropriate documents of a personnel nature to the Personnel Officer for inclusion into the employee's file. - d.
+Appointing Authorities may retain photocopies as a matter of convenience. - 2.
+Appointing Authorities who choose to maintain files of convenience within their department should merge such files with the employee's official personnel file maintained by the Personnel Officer not later than thirty (30) days following the termination or discharge of any employee. - 3.
 Generally information in the personnel files will be treated as exempt from public disclosure as provided in ORS Chapter 192. - a.
 Information which cannot be treated as confidential under the law includes: - 1) Name - 2) Job title - 3) Salary - 4) Dates of employment with the County - 4.
 Employees may review their files during regular office hours.

 - a.
 At the request of the employee, copies of materials included in such files will be furnished, the cost of which shall be borne by the employee at the current rate established by the County. - b.
 By signed authorization, an employee may extend the right to review to the employee's official representative. - c.
 A supervisor will have access to the files of subordinate employees or employees of other departments who are being considered for transfer. - d.
 The Personnel Officer and designee will have access to all personnel files for the purpose of carrying out necessary personnel duties. - e.
-The Board of Commissioners, County Administrator and County Legal Counsel shall have access to all personnel files.
+The Board of Commissioners shall have access to all Personnel Files with the exception of the Sheriff's Office.
+County Legal Counsel shall have access to all personnel files.